What are the remote and interior angles?It's all about extending a side of the triangle

 An exterior angle of a triangle, or any polygon, is formed by extending one of the sides.

-In a triangle, each exterior angle has two remote interior angles (see picture below).
+In a triangle, each exterior angle has two remote interior angles .
 The remote interior angles are just the two angles that are inside the triangle and opposite from the exterior angle.

-As the picture below shows, an exterior angle (A) equals the sum of the remote interior angles.
+As the picture above shows, the formula for remote and interior angles states that the measure of a an exterior angle $$ \angle A $$ equals the sum of the remote interior angles.

 To rephrase it, the angle 'outside the triangle' (exterior angle A) equals D + C (the sum of the remote interior angles).

 Interactive Demonstration of Remote and Exterior Angles